A Answers (4)

 Esthetically, how would you like to make love to an ashtray?
 Smokers have a distinct smell that non-smokers can pick up at a distance.
 It is not pleasant and certainly not erotic in general.
 So, along with all the other really good reasons already published on why smoking is not conducive to sexual health, do your partner a favor and quit.

-Mehmet Oz, MD, Cardiology, answeredSmoking can have the same effect on your sexual performance as having your mom walk in on you.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredSmoking can have the same effect on your sexual performance as having your mom walk in on you.
 Smoking in men has been linked to erectile dysfunction and lower-than-normal levels of the male sex hormone testosterone.
 Some studies have even found a connection between smoking and low sex drive.

 If you are a woman, you aren't off the hook.
 Smoking can change the hormone levels in your body, leading to problems with your menstrual cycle, difficulty getting pregnant and an increased risk of miscarriage.